-- 1. Employees whose regular scheduled workweek is less than 40 hours per week shall receive straight time pay or compensatory time off at straight time for all hours worked between their scheduled hours and up to 40 hours per week. - 2.
-Any employee who actually works in excess of 40 hours per week shall receive compensation at one and one-half (11⁄2) times his regular hourly rate or shall receive compensatory time off at one and one-half (11⁄2) hours for each hour worked in excess of 40 hours per week.
+- 1. An employee whose regularly scheduled workweek is less than 40 hours per week shall receive straight time pay or compensatory time off at straight time for all hours worked between their scheduled hours and up to 40 hours per week. - 2.
+Any employee who actually works in excess of 40 hours per week shall receive compensation at one and one-half (11⁄2) times their regular hourly rate or shall receive compensatory time off at one and one-half (11⁄2) hours for each hour worked in excess of 40 hours per week.